lunalite/UITestLearning/README.md

 -- and system-images;android-26;google_apis;x86

 ## Updates
+### 4 January 2018
+* Changed data collection method, include sequential
+* Initialize score to -1 instead of 1 since we are not using score for exploration
+* Using dataset6 now for database

 ### 14 December 2017
 * Using totally random decision of clicking buttons for exploration
 * Increased the iterations to make deeper exploration